raspberrypi/style-guide/style-guide.md

 ## Spelling

-UK English should be used, with the exception of international organisations- for example, The John F Kennedy Space *Center*.
+In copy written primarily for a UK or an international audience, UK English should be used, with the exception of international organisations- for example, The John F Kennedy Space *Center*.

+In copy intended specifically for a US audience, US English should be used.

 ## Word list